franciscop/react-test/src/methods/closest/readme.md

 #### Usage

-Since we return an instance of `react-test`, we have to use `.toArray()` to convert it to an array so that we can iterate through them.
+Since we return an instance of `react-test`, we have to use `.array()` to convert it to an array so that we can iterate through them.

 ```js
 import $ from "react-test";